Interns-MQI-25/project-interns/GCP_APP_ENGINE_DEPLOYMENT.md

 ### Common Issues

 1.  **Database connection fails**
-    - Check that the Cloud SQL instance `asset-db` is running.
+    - Check that the Cloud SQL instance `product-management-db ` is running.
     - Verify the App Engine service account has the `Cloud SQL Client` and `Secret Manager Secret Accessor` roles in IAM.
     - Ensure the secrets `db-password` and `session-secret` exist in Secret Manager.